puppetlabs/puppet-docs/source/hiera/2.0/custom_backends.markdown

     end
 {% endhighlight %}

 You can also pass a hash of extra data as an optional third argument.
-This hash will be used like the scope to provide variables for interpolation, but _only_ if the scope fails to produce a match for that variable.
+This hash is used like the scope to provide variables for interpolation, but _only_ if the scope fails to produce a match for that variable.
 Your backend can use this to provide fallback data from some other source.

+Context is an optional hash with two keys --- `:recurse_guard` and `:order_override`.
+This allows your backend to take advantage of bug fixes that preserve your order override and prevent recurse loops.
+Your lookup method should have already received a partial context hash, plus a separate `order_override` argument, so you should be able to just add that `order_override` to the existing hash:

+	`context[:order_override] = order_override`

+Note that the `context` parameter must be the fourth argument called on this helper, so if you use it, you'll also need to use the `extra_data` parameter, even if you just give `extra_data` an empty hash.

+#### `Backend.parse_string(data, scope, extra_data={}, context={:recurse_guard => nil, :order_override => nil})`

+[parse_string]: #backendparsestringdata-scope

+You won't normally need to call the `Backend.parse_string` method.
+Instead, if you pass a string argument to `Backend.parse_answer`, it delegates that call to `Backend.parse_string` for resolution.
+(If the value is an array or a hash, then `Backend.parse_answer` iterates and recursively calls itself for each element.
+This ensures that all interpolations are found and resolved, even if the string is deeply nested into hashes and arrays.)

+The `Backend.parse_string` method resolves interpolated strings.
+For example, 'Hello %{somekey}' becomes 'Hello world' if a lookup with the key 'somekey' yields the string 'world'.
+A Hiera lookup can produce values that are strings, hashes, arrays, booleans, or numbers, but only values of type string can be passed to `Backend.parse_string`.

+If you do need to explicitly call `Backend.parse_string` for some reason, you'll want to use the context parameter as described in [Backend.parse_answer][parse_answer] above.

 #### `Backend.merge_answer(new_answer,answer)`